-Bridges to Recovery offers comprehensive residential treatment for people who live with bipolar disorder as well as other co-occurring mental health disorders, substance abuse, or process addictions.
+Bridges to Recovery is a residential treatment center for bipolar disorder and other mental health disorders.
 Connect with us to learn about how you can manage your bipolar disorder and regain control of your life.

 Lead Image Source: Unsplash user Heidi Sandstrom